clastix/kamaji-etcd/docs/backup-and-restore.md

-# Backup and restore
+# Backup and Restore with Velero

-Kamaji “datastores" are just regular stateful pods scheduled on top of a choosen admin cluster; as such, you can take advantage of the same backup and restore methods that you would use to maintain the standard workload.
+A `kamaji-etcd` is just a regular set of stateful pods scheduled on top of the admin cluster; as such, you can take advantage of the same backup and restore methods that you would use to maintain the standard workload.

 This guide will assist you in how to backup and restore datastore resources on the admin cluster using [Velero](https://tanzu.vmware.com/developer/guides/what-is-velero/).